 15% got their income from businesses they could run from home

-In the end they found they had to participate in the economy, capitalism infused every aspect of life and was beyond overthrowing or disregarding.
+In the end they found that capitalism infused every aspect of life and was beyond overthrowing or disregarding.

 Part 2.
 Peak Energy: Time to Go Back Again

 In the 70s, ecology, energy, population, and environment were common topics of conversation.
 Not anymore.
-It seems as if institutions and people have retreated from reality and reason.
 Environmental groups have abandoned population and immigration, even though they know it’s responsible for all of the issues they’re seeking donations for.
 Now it is politically incorrect to talk about it.
 Or to bring up any problem without a solution, such as peak oil.

 Those who are aware, and would like to go back to the land, rarely can afford to buy a farm.
 Land is more expensive now than in the 70’s because there are 100 million more of us.
 We are losing land from development, erosion, and population at a rate where there won’t be any crop land in 140 years.
+And they would face the same challenges as the 70s back-to-the-landers.

 Population has increased 165% since 1920.
-One of the reasons we were even able to grow to 318 million people in was to shift to vehicles from oxen and horses.
-Not having to pasture oxen and horses on at least two acres per animal for labor and transport freed up a lot of land, which was then used to grow food for people and build suburbia on instead.
-It would be almost impossible to go back to horses and oxen again, who did much of the muscle power work for us, we will have to rely on the brutal human labor this time around when we run out of oil for tractors, harvesters, and trucks.
+One of the reasons it was possible to grow to 320 million people was that the 20% of land used to feed horses and oxen was shifted to farmland when cars came along.
+This freed up a lot of land.
+It would be impossible to go back to horses and oxen again for their muscle power.
+We will have to rely on brutal human labor this time around when we run out of diesel for tractors, harvesters, and trucks.

 What needs to be done